Liverpool News: Jurgen Klopp surprised by Moreno's claims he is unhappy with treatment | Goal.com

 This week, however, sees Klopp's men take on fellow high-flyers Arsenal and Manchester City, and he is aware that the Reds can take nothing for granted despite that healthy lead.

-“We didn’t think about the distance between us and other teams.
+“We don't think about the distance between us and other teams.
 It is too early," he added.

 “We have to try and play football and get results like we want to do.”